-This specification defines an easy way to allow an application running in a MicroProfile container to take advantage of distributed tracing by using an opentracing.io Tracer implementation.
+This specification defines an easy way to allow an application running in a MicroProfile container to take advantage of distributed tracing by using an OpenTracing Tracer implementation.
+This document and implementations MUST comply with OpenTracing specification and semantic conventions if it is not defined otherwise.